UCL/TLOmodel/README.rst

 To get started quickly, we recommend using Anaconda Python, and installing within a fresh environment.
-Please use the `Wiki Installation Guide <https://github.com/UCL/TLOmodel/wiki/Installation>`_ or if you prefer you can carry out the environment using the command line:
+Please use the `Wiki Installation Guide <https://github.com/UCL/TLOmodel/wiki/Installation>`_ or if you prefer you can carry out the setup using the command line:

 ::